Jewish Quarter (Jerusalem): Boundaries

-In late medieval times, the south-west part of what is today known as the Jewish Quarter was known as Haret el-Yahud (where Yahud is Arabic for Jews).
+In late medieval times, the southwest part of what is today known as the Jewish Quarter was known as Haret el-Yahud (where Yahud is Arabic for Jews).
 The convention of the modern boundaries of the Jewish Quarter may have originated in its current form in the 1841 British Royal Engineers map of Jerusalem, or at least Reverend George Williams' subsequent labelling of it.
 The city had previously been divided into many more harat (حارَة: "quarters", "neighborhoods", "districts" or "areas", see wikt:حارة).
 From the mid-19th century onwards, the population of Jews in Jerusalem grew considerably, into the eastern part of the Armenian Quarter and the southern part of the Moslem Quarter; as Adar Arnon writes: "neither the traditional term 'Haret el-Yahud' nor its modern counterpart 'Jewish Quarter' could cope with the expansion of the area inhabited by Jews in the south of the Old City in the late nineteenth century".

 The table below shows the evolution of the Jewish Quarter and the overlapping Armenian Quarter, from 1495 up until the modern system: